The Council of Victoria College exercises its powers and duties under the provisions of the Victoria University Act.

 Consists of four members of the teaching staff, four students, and the following ex officio members: the President, the Principal, the Registrar, the Dean of Students, the Librarian, the Bursar, and the president of VUSAC.
 The Committee shall serve as a liaison among faculty, students, and administrative staff in order to consider, recommend, and assist in planning activities that enhance the academic and social experience of the Victoria College community, including its cultural and intellectual life, physical environment, and academic support services.

 Consist of four members elected by Council, the Principal (ex officio), and the President of VUSAC (ex officio).
 Its function is to seek the guidance of Council with a view to proposing suitable lists of candidates for elected positions on Standing Committees, and candidates for elected positions on the Board of Regents and the Senate Executive Committee.
+It shall propose candidates to Council by the last meeting of Council in the spring term.

 Six members of the teaching staff of Victoria College shall be elected by Council to the Board of Regents for terms of four years, three every second year.
 Four members of the teaching staff of Victoria College shall be elected by Council to the Senate Executive Committee for terms of four years, two every second year.
 The Board and Senate Executive representatives will be elected at the last meeting of Council in the spring semester.